Lykos Wolfalike Dog Breed Info & Overview

 Is the Lykos Wolfalike a wolf hybrid?

 No, the Lykos Wolfalike is not a wolf hybrid.
-Despite its wolf-like appearance, it is a domestic dog breed selectively bred to resemble wolves while maintaining a stable and trainable temperament.
-It does not contain recent wolf DNA like some hybrid breeds.
+It’s a domestic dog breed selectively bred to look like a wolf while maintaining a stable, trainable temperament.
+Unlike hybrid breeds, it contains no recent wolf DNA and is suitable for modern family life.

 -